RascalTwo/npm-dependency-backdater/README.md

   - Whether to preload all package names before updating them
 - `--no-cache`
   - Whether to ignore the cache when getting package version dates
+- `--lock-[major/minor]`
+  - Prevent updating the major/minor version of a package

 ## How it works